Marella Dream Cruise Ship Review

 What is an Outside Plus Cabin like on the Thomson Dream Cruise Ship?

 We were very impressed with the size of the cabin, in fact we have cruised many times and this was definitely the biggest outside cabin we had ever had.
 It had a decent sized square window, really comfortable double bed, large sofa and plenty of storage.
 Our cabin stewardess Yatiel kept us entertained with her different towel animals most days and we particularly enjoyed coming back to find a dog watching the TV.
 There were also tea and coffee facilities that were replenished every day.
 There was also a mini bar at an extra cost and a fridge.

 The bathroom was a decent size and we were really surprised to find it had a bath with a shower over it.
 The bath wasn’t huge and to be honest we both agreed after a few days that we would of just preferred a walk in shower.
 Particularly with Paul’s Dad who has mobility problems as it did prove quite challenging.

 Plug socket wise there was a European round pin and a flat pin socket too.
-We were so glad that we had a selection of travel plugs too.
-So make sure yours with you.

 This video on our YouTube Channel shows you around the cabin in detail.

 When we booked, an outside plus cabin was not much dearer than a standard outside, so we decided to treat ourselves and we were really interested to see the difference from our Outside Cabin on the Thomson Celebration Cruise Ship We have since cruised on the Marella Discovery in an Outside Cabin and you can find our review of that cabin here too.

 What are the pools and sun decks like on the Thomson Dream Cruise Ship?

 There are two pools on the Thomson Dream.
 The pool on the Lido Deck and the Main Adult only pool on the 11th Deck.